StylishThemes/GitHub-Dark/README.md

 Lesser used targets include:

-- `make themes`: Process the theme sources into minified styles in the `themes` directory
+- `make themes`: Regenerate the themes from their sources in the `themes` directory
 - `make authors`: Regenerate the `AUTHORS` file based on git history
-- `make update`: Update and install dependencies
+- `make update`: Update dependencies
 - `make patch`: Increment the patch version, create a commit and push it
 - `make minor`: Increment the minor version, create a commit and push it
 - `make major`: Increment the major version, create a commit and push it
 - `make`: Alias for `make build`

 Thanks to all that have [contributed](./AUTHORS) so far!
 And thanks for the shoutout on the [JS Party](https://changelog.com/jsparty/20#transcript-71) podcast!